 “Never let cerebral palsy stop you from anything.” – Amanda Albers

-“Never let cerebral palsy stop you from anything; nothing is impossible and there are always ways for you to overcome difficult obstacles that your disability may challenge you with,” says Amanda Albers, mechanical engineering student at the University of British Columbia Okanagan.
+“Never let cerebral palsy stop you from anything; nothing is impossible and there are always ways for you to overcome difficult obstacles that your disability may challenge you with,” says Amanda Albers, third-year electrical engineering student at the University of British Columbia Okanagan.
 Amanda’s studies are supported by a Tanabe Bursary from the Cerebral Palsy Association of BC, which are awarded annually to BC students living with cerebral palsy.